Help Me Stop - Intensive Addiction Treatment with minimal disruption

 Benefits of sustained employment

-Our intensive, 6 week non-residential face to face programme, enables the employee to work throughout with access to programmes in either the morning or the afternoon.
+Our intensive, 4 week non-residential face to face programme, minimises disruption to employees work and home life.
 Alternatively they can access treatment online via our 6 week intensive programme where treatment can be done during the morning between 9.15am and 11.30am or in the evenings between 6.15pm and 8.30pm Monday to Friday.

 Supporting employees in recovery also creates higher levels of job satisfaction and loyalty which, in their turn, can directly affect your bottom line.